noakis/Real-Time-Bus-Tracker/README.md

 <img src= "Real Time Bus Tracker Map.png" width='300'/>

-Title of the project: Real Time Bus Tracker
+DESCRIPTION

-Description: Map that shows bus stops between MIT and Harvard.
+Using JavaScript with Mapbox the map of Boston shows bus stops between MIT and Harvard.
 With a title that is with a pink background with red lettering the viewer is able to see and understand what the maps shows.

-How to Run: Running the html page would display the map.
+How to run:

+.
+Clone the repository into your local environment
+.
+Navigate to https://account.mapbox.com/ and create an account .
+Copy the Default public token or generate your own
+.
+Open the mapanimation.js file and add your token in the .
+Open the index.html file
+.
+Right click and select 'Open Default browser' to open the project in your default browser.

-Roadmap of future improvements: I would like to make it more interactive for my portfolio project assignment.
+Roadmap of future improvements:
+Satellite information fro GPS tracking could be added to see in real time.

-License information: As an assignment for the MIT Professional Certificate in Coding program, I followed the instructions provided, hence the MIT license.
+License information: MIT license.